Joseph Moog

 Tours and references

-They have performed internationally in New Zealand, China, India, Bangladesh, Türkiye,Tunisia, Spain, Italy, France, Lithuania, Austria and Switzerland, in national andinternational festivals and concert series (including Mozartfest Würzburg, Rudolf-Oetker-Halle,Amberg City Theatre, Black Forest Music Festival, Hamm Classical Summer, HohenloheCultural Summer, Weilburg Castle Concerts, Cultural Summer North Hesse, Villa Musica,Music Experience Munich, Kintai Music Festival Lithuania and many more).
-Joint concerts andArtistic collaborations have resulted, among others, with 'Spark – the classical band', Yuri Revich,Julian Rachlin and Aleksey Igudesman.Their violins are also siblings and come from the master studio of Martin Schleske.They recently acquired a viola from Gentges and Scheit, Berlin
+They performed internationally in New Zealand, China, India, Bangladesh, Türkiye,Tunisia, Spain, Italy, France, Lithuania, Austria and Switzerland, in national andinternational festivals and concert series (including Mozartfest Würzburg, Rudolf-Oetker-Halle,Amberg City Theatre, Black Forest Music Festival, Hamm Classical Summer, HohenloheCultural Summer, Weilburg Castle Concerts, North Hesse Cultural Summer, Villa MusicaMusic experience Munich, Kintai Music Festival Lithuania, etc. Joint concerts andArtistic collaborations resulted, among others, with 'Spark – the classical band', Yuri Revich,Julian Rachlin and Aleksey Igudesman.Their violins are also siblings and come from the master workshop of Martin Schleske.They recently acquired a viola by Gentges and Scheit, Berlin.

 Luxembourg Jazz Orchestra (LJO)Directed by Ernie Hammes

-In 2018, the Luxembourg Jazz Orchestra celebrated its 25th anniversary and can proudly look back on concerts with the American saxophonists Bob Mintzer (2003 and 2010) and Don Braden (2009), the Belgian trombonist Phil Abraham and the Italian trumpeter Andrea Toffanelli (2004), the American trombonist Slide Hampton (2006), the pianist and singer Freddy Cole (2008), the American trumpeter Jon Faddis (2011), the Belgian singer David Linx (2011), the Belgian guitarist Philip Catherine (2012 & 2019), the New York Voices (2013), the Dominican pianist Michel Camilo (2014 & 2018), the Panamanian drummer Billy Cobham (2017) and the Canadian “Jazz Sisters” Christine Jensen (saxophone) and Ingrid Jensen (Trumpet) (2018) look back.
+In 2018, the Luxembourg Jazz Orchestra celebrated its 25th anniversary and can proudly look back on concerts with American saxophonists Bob Mintzer (2003 and 2010) and Don Braden (2009), Belgian trombonist Phil Abraham and Italian trumpeter Andrea Toffanelli (2004), American trombonist Slide Hampton (2006), pianist and singer Freddy Cole (2008), American trumpeter Jon Faddis (2011), Belgian singer David Linx (2011), Belgian guitarist Philip Catherine (2012 and 2019), the New York Voices (2013), Dominican pianist Michel Camilo (2014 and 2018), Panamanian drummer Billy Cobham (2017), and the Canadian "Jazz Sisters" Christine Jensen (saxophone) and Ingrid Jensen.
+(Trumpet) (2018) looking back.

 The Luxembourg Jazz Orchestra is supported by the Luxembourg Ministry of Culture.

-Ernie Hammes - Musical Director of the LJO
+Ernie Hammes - musical director of the LJO

-A few words about the musical director of the LJO: Ernie Hammes is certainly one of Luxembourg's best-known jazz musicians.
-A professional musician in the Grand Ducal Military Orchestra, he is active in both classical and jazz styles.
-His performances have taken him throughout Europe, to the United States, and Australia, with renowned bands such as the Carla Bley/Steve Swallow Big Band, the Duke Ellington Orchestra, the Dizzy Gillespie All Star Big Band, as well as with musicians such as Diane Schuur, Chaka Khan, The Supremes, Lew Soloff, Bob Mintzer, Claudio Roditi, Claude Bolling, Paul Anka, and Amina Figarova.
-He has toured the world with Maynard Ferguson and his Big Bop Nouveau Band.
+A few words about the LJO's musical director: Ernie Hammes is undoubtedly one of Luxembourg's most renowned jazz musicians.
+A professional musician in the Grand Ducal Military Orchestra, he is active in both classical and jazz.
+His performances have taken him across Europe, to the United States, and to Australia, with some of the most prestigious bands, including the Carla Bley/Steve Swallow Big Band, the Duke Ellington Orchestra, the Dizzy Gillespie All Star Big Band, and musicians such as Diane Schuur, Chaka Khan, The Supremes, Lew Soloff, Bob Mintzer, Claudio Roditi, Claude Bolling, Paul Anka, and Amina Figarova.
+He has also toured the world with Maynard Ferguson and his Big Bop Nouveau Band.

-German State Philharmonic Orchestra Rhineland-Palatinate
+German State Philharmonic Orchestra of Rhineland-Palatinate

-Since its foundation over a hundred years ago, the German State Philharmonic Orchestra Rhineland-Palatinate has been performingthe music to the people.
-The orchestra never had its own concert hall, alwaysThe musicians are on tour throughout the country.
-There is no question that the State Philharmonic is aMigratory bird.
-The movement towards the audience is its driving force.
+The German State Philharmonic Orchestra of Rhineland-Palatinate has been performing since its founding over a hundred years ago.The music brings music to the people.
+The orchestra never had its own concert hall; it was always...The musicians are touring all over the country.
+Without a doubt, the State Philharmonic is a...Migratory bird.
+Its driving force is the movement towards the audience.
 A perfect performance is like a

-In the shadow of the First World War, committed citizens in Landau came together in September 1919to decide on the establishment of a traveling state symphony orchestra.
-After theFounding concert on 15 February 1920, the orchestra embarked on its first concert tour through thePalatinate and Saarland.
-This is how the history of the German State Philharmonic Orchestra beganRhineland-Palatinate, which can now look back on a 101-year tradition.Already in its early years, the orchestra, under the direction of Richard Strauss andHermann Abendroth has attracted national attention.
-Chief conductors such as Christoph Eschenbach andLeif Segerstam, today Honorary Conductor, helped the orchestra gain international recognition.Michael Francis, who has been chief conductor of the Deutsche Staatsphilharmonie Rheinland Pfalz since the 2019-20 season, will provide numerous new impulses and thus continue the orchestra's tradition.As an orchestra without a permanent home, the symphonic provision of the state is still themost important task of the State Philharmonic Orchestra.
-With over 100 concerts per season, it brings music tothe people.
-Guest performances at home and abroad as well as cooperation with internationalimportant conductors and soloists testify to the high reputation that the orchestra enjoys.Educational and family formats enrich the offerings for young people.
-With rehearsal visitsand toddler concerts, even the youngest children are introduced to the world of classical music.Regular concert recordings by SWR and Deutschlandfunk Kultur as well as numerous CD productions round off the diverse range of activities of the State Philharmonic.
+In the shadow of the First World War, committed citizens came to Landau in September 1919.together to decide on the founding of a touring national symphony orchestra.
+After theFollowing its inaugural concert on February 15, 1920, the orchestra embarked on its first concert tour through theThe Palatinate and the Saarland.
+Thus began the history of the German State Philharmonic.Rhineland-Palatinate, which can now look back on a 101-year tradition.Even in its early years, the orchestra, under the direction of Richard Strauss, caused a stir andHermann Abendroth garnered supra-regional attention.
+Chief conductors such as Christoph Eschenbach andLeif Segerstam, now honorary conductor, helped the ensemble gain international recognition.
+AlsoMichael Francis, who has been chief conductor of the German State Philharmonic Orchestra of Rhineland-Palatinate since the 2019-20 season, will provide numerous new impulses and thus continue the tradition of the orchestra.As an orchestra without a permanent home, the symphonic provision of the state remains theThe most important task of the State Philharmonic.
+With over 100 concerts per season, it brings music toThe people.
+Guest performances at home and abroad, as well as collaborations with international partners.The presence of prominent conductors and soloists attests to the high esteem in which the orchestra is held.Outreach and family-oriented programs enrich the offerings for young people.
+Including rehearsal visits.And even the youngest children are introduced to the world of classical music through crawling concerts.Regular concert recordings by SWR and Deutschlandfunk Kultur, as well as numerous CD productions, round off the diverse range of activities of the State Philharmonic.

-The orchestra is not only characterized by its wanderlust and its new beginnings in geographical terms.The Staatsphilharmonie is also always on the move, in a figurative sense.
-Music to theFor her, bringing people means not only being there, but also bringing peopleEven 101 years after its foundation, the orchestra remains an integral part ofof cultural life and more than ever a cultural beacon for the state of Rhineland-Palatinate andover and beyond
+A love of travel and a sense of new beginnings characterize the orchestra not only geographically.The State Philharmonic Orchestra is also constantly embarking on journeys in a figurative sense.
+Music for theFor them, bringing people to the area means not only being present, but also connecting with the people.directly accessible.
+Thus, even 101 years after its founding, the orchestra remains an integral part of the community.of cultural life and more than ever a cultural beacon for the state of Rhineland-Palatinate andover and beyond

-Michael Francis has been Chief Conductor of the Staatsphilharmonie since the 2019-2020 season.
-He is in his fifthseason Music Director of the Florida Orchestra and has been responsible since 2015 as musical andArtistic Director of the Mainly Mozart Festival in San Diego.He was invited back to the Cleveland Orchestra and to Tampere.
+Michael Francis has been chief conductor of the State Philharmonic Orchestra since the 2019-2020 season.
+He is in his fifth year as principal conductor.Season Music Director of the Florida Orchestra and has been responsible for musical andartistic director of the Mainly Mozart Festival in San Diego.He received return invitations to perform with the Cleveland Orchestra and to Tampere.

-Concerts will follow withincluding the MDR Symphony Orchestra, the Northwest German Philharmonic, the WürttembergPhilharmonie Reutlingen as well as with the symphony orchestras in St. Louis, San Diego and Indianapolis.Previous engagements in Europe have taken him to orchestras such as the Radio Symphony OrchestraBerlin, the MDR Symphony Orchestra, the Dresden Philharmonic, BBC Philharmonic, RoyalPhilharmonic Orchestra, Philharmonia Orchestra London, Orchester Philharmonique de Radio France,Trondheim Symphony Orchestra and Helsinki Philharmonic Orchestra.He has also conducted the London Symphony Orchestra on several occasions.
-He has been supported by Valery Gergievalso Sir Colin Davis.
+Concerts will follow withincluding the MDR Symphony Orchestra, the Northwest German Philharmonic, the WürttembergischePhilharmonie Reutlingen as well as with the symphony orchestras in St. Louis, San Diego and Indianapolis.Previous engagements took him to orchestras in Europe such as the Radio Symphony Orchestra.Berlin, the MDR Symphony Orchestra, the Dresden Philharmonic, BBC Philharmonic, RoyalPhilharmonic Orchestra, Philharmonia Orchestra London, Orchester Philharmonique de Radio France,Trondheim Symphony Orchestra and Helsinki Philharmonic Orchestra.He also conducted the London Symphony Orchestra on several occasions.
+He was supported by, among others, Valery Gergiev.also Sir Colin Davis.

-In Asia he conducted the NHK Symphony Orchestra, Japan PhilharmonicOrchestra, Seoul Philharmonic Orchestra and Hong Kong Philharmonic.
-In North America, the New YorkPhilharmonic, the Cleveland Orchestra and the symphony orchestras in Pittsburgh, Houston, Atlantaor Cincinnati.
+In Asia, he conducted the NHK Symphony Orchestra and the Japan Philharmonic.Orchestra, Seoul Philharmonic Orchestra and Hong Kong Philharmonic.
+In North America, the New YorkPhilharmonic, the Cleveland Orchestra, and the symphony orchestras in Pittsburgh, Houston, and Atlantaor Cincinnati.